 The twin towers at the front of the cathedral are about 40 meters tall.
 I am not yet sure how that compares to the one in Georgetown.
 One thing I am sure of is the color.
 The cathedral in Georgetown is white, very common in the Caribbean.
 The cathedral in Paramaribo is a yellowish color, really quite appealing.

-Speaking of designs, there was a multitude of hand-carved designs throughout the cathedral, mostly at the top of columns and along the many arches.
+There was a multitude of hand-carved designs throughout the cathedral, mostly at the top of columns and along the many arches.
 Each was very intricate and beautiful.

 Just as impressive and colorful is the large crucifix hanging above the altar.
 I estimate it is about 10 feet by 15 feet in size.
 It dominates the open air space above the altar.
 It is suspended from the ceiling by large cables.

-There were just a few items in the cathedral that were not wood; one was a marble Pieta and the other was a mosaic depicting the Madonna and Child.
+There were just a few items in the cathedral that were not wood; one was a marble Pieta, and the other was a mosaic depicting the Madonna and Child.
 While these were very beautiful in their own right, they were almost out of place.

-After walking through the cathedral I sat in the back pew for a long time just soaking in all of the sights.
+After walking through the cathedral, I sat in the back pew for a long time just soaking in all of the sights.
 That also gave me time to sketch the hand-carved design that was at the top of each column.

 We saw a lot of churches and cathedrals while we lived in Europe, but this cathedral is by far one of the most amazing I have ever seen.

-While I was sitting at the rear of the cathedral it began to rain.
+While I was sitting at the rear of the cathedral, it began to rain.
 It was one of those Caribbean drenchers.
 It was raining so hard that I could feel the spray carried in on the breeze from the main door at the rear of the cathedral.

 After sitting there for some time, I asked the man that had opened if he would be so kind as to call a taxi for me.
 He did so.
 I arrived back at the hotel in time to take a nap.

 My final day in Paramaribo was a little hectic.
 At about 13:30, while I was at the embassy, I received an e-mail from Georgetown.
-It was somewhat cryptic to someone that did not know the back-story (like me), saying something to the effect that if employees felt uncomfortable staying at the embassy they could be released by their supervisor to go home.
+It was somewhat cryptic to someone that did not know the back-story (like me), saying something to the effect that if employees felt uncomfortable staying at the embassy (in Georgetown), they could be released by their supervisor to go home.
 I read that and was both concerned and confused.
 I responded with an e-mail trying to determine what was going on.
-The response I received was that there was concern over riots that were sparked by police shooting a young man.
-The next thing I knew I was being asked to get the next flight out of Paramaribo.
+The response I received was that there was concern over riots that were sparked by the police shooting a young man.
+The next thing I knew, I was being asked to get the next flight out of Paramaribo.

-Finally, at about 15:10, the driver and I departed the hotel for the Zorg and Hoop International airport.
+Finally, at about 15:10, the driver and I departed the hotel for the Zorg and Hoop International Airport.
 Traffic was against us.
 Since it was Friday, the government offices closed at 15:00.
 That meant we were fighting all of that traffic trying to get out of downtown.